zacaytion/giphy-search/JOURNAL.md

 ## Monday March 19

-Forgot about this over the weekend, Whoops!
+Forgot about this over the weekend, whoops!